 Lets be honest here, how many of you would've guessed that the Lakers would be sitting at the #3 spot in the Western Conference standings this late in the season after all the drama that happened pre-Christmas Day?

-Their current record of 25-16 is as shocking as a slow played ace in a poker tournament.
+Their current record of 25-16 is as shocking as a slow played ace.
 In the last 10 games the Lakers are 7-3, having beat the leagues top team Miami Heat (at the time) but also having been beaten by the second worst Washington Wizards.
 The purple and gold have collectively found a rhythm that seems to be working and more importantly Kobe has finally found trust in his teammates (i.e. Bynum in the closing seconds of Sunday's Boston game).

 Its clear that the Lakers are standing the test of time.
 Dallas, Boston, New York are all having difficulty mirroring last seasons successions while the Lakers are staying in familiar territory among the top 3 in their conference.

 So whats the secret?
 Even after losing their star 6th MOTY and leaving team morale at an all-time low, how does this L.A. team do it year after year?
 Its simple, teamwork and the will to never give up especially when staring down the eye of adversity.